bitwarden/help/_articles/organizations/public-api.md

 If, as an owner, you want to share the API Key with an Admin or other user, use a secure communication method like [Bitwarden Send]({{site.baseurl}}/article/about-send/).

 {% callout warning %}
 Your API key enables full access to your Organization.
 Keep your API key private.
 If you believe your API key has been compromised, select the **Rotate API Key** button on this screen.
-Active uses of your current API key will need to be reconfigured with the new key before use.
+Active implementations of your current API key will need to be reconfigured with the new key before use.
 {% endcallout %}

 ### Bearer Access Tokens